kforkaran/Private-VPN/README.md

 **Note:** Replace `<stack-name>` with the name of stack `ex: ./delete.sh vpn`

 **Note:** If permission denied run `chmod +x delete.sh` and then `./delete.sh vpn`

+**Note:** AWS provide `750 hours per month of EC2` in its free tier so you won't occur charges as long as you dont exceed 750 hours.
+If you use more than one EC2 instance it is recommended to delete the EC2 instance when not using it.
+Although you have to set VPN connection on your pc everytime if you delete server as the Ip Address will change.

+`Also for the first time do verify that stack has been deleted successfully using AWS Console and going to CloudFormation.`